yankuic/omop_etl/README.md

 Make sure you have Git installed on your system.
 If not, go to [git-scm.com](https://git-scm.com/download/win) and follow instructions to download and install.

-- Launch git bash on the location where the cloned directory will be stored.
+1. Launch git bash on the location where the cloned directory will be stored.

-- If this is your first time pulling the central Git repository (repo) from IDR shared drive, you need to clone the repo to your local directory first.
-Otherwise, skip to the next step.
+2. If this is your first time pulling the central Git repository (repo) from IDR shared drive, you need to clone the repo to your local directory first.
+Otherwise, skip this step.

     ```bash
-    $ git clone //share.ahc.ufl.edu/Share$/DSS/IDR_Projects/GitRepo/OMOP/omop_etl.git
+    git clone //share.ahc.ufl.edu/Share$/DSS/IDR_Projects/GitRepo/OMOP/omop_etl.git
-    Cloning into 'omop_etl'...
-    done.
     ```

-- Install omop_etl package
+3. Install omop_etl package

+    Change your working directory to the cloned omop_etl folder.

     ```bash
     cd omop_etl/

-    # Option --record saves the path of all files installed into files.txt.
-This will make your life easier
-    # if you want to uninstall the package later on.
+    ```

+    Install package

+    ```bash
     python setup.py install --record files.txt
     ```

-- Uninstall package
+    Note: Option --record saves the path of all files installed into files.txt.
+This will make your life easier if you want to uninstall the package later on.

+    To uninstall run

     ```bash
+    # this is not working on my system.
     xargs rm -rf < files.txt
     ```

 ## Part II.
 Setting up new OMOP project

+1. Create new project

+    The first step is to create a folder to store the configuration files and vocabulary tables necessary to setup an OMOP project.

+    ```bash
+    omop_etl new_project --path <path to new project> --name <myproject> --server <SQL server url> --database <project database>
+    ```

+    Example:

+    ```bash
+    omop_etl new_project -p ./ -n omop_project1 -db dws_cc_omop -s edw.shands.ufl.edu
+    ```

+    After running the command, a new project directory will be created with the following content:

+    ```bash
+    omop_project_dir
+    |__config.yml
+    |__refresh_cohort.py
+    |__vocabulary
+        |__source_to_concept_map.csv
+    ```

+    *config.yml* is the project configuration file that stores all project configuration parameters: project info, project date range, list of tables to load, sql connection information, vocabulary list, BO document names, and LOINC codes list.
+Most parameters are preset.
+The following elements must be provided:
+        - project_info/hipaa: options 'deid','limited'.
+If none the a fully identified registry will be created.
+        - date_range/start_date: start date for patient records
+        - date_range/end_date: end date for patient records
+        - bo_docs/cohort: name of the BO document
+        - db_connections/omop/server (if the parameter -s was not provided): sql server host
+        - db_connections/omop/database (if the parameter -db was not provided): project database

+    If options --server and --database were used as indicated above, the connection parameters should be set already in config.yml.
+Presets can be modifided depending on the needs of each project.
+For example, the analyst can comment subset load/measurement/res_tidal if she doen't want to load that element into a patient registry.
+In the same maner, LOINC codes can be excluded or added using this file.

+    *refresh_cohort.py* is a script template to load the cohort patient list based in the COVID OMOP registry.
+The analyst will need to customize this script to meet the inclusion/exclusion criteria for the project cohort.

+    Athena vocabularies are stored in the *vocabulary* folder.
+Only the template for *source_to_concept_map.csv* is automatically created.
+This table contain custom mappings from source codes (e.g. ICD9) to OMOP standard vocabularies.
+At the moment, all other vocabulary tables must be manually downloaded from [Athena](https://athena.ohdsi.org) website and extracted into this directory (see step 3).

-1. Create project schema on a blank database
+2. Create project schema on a blank database.

     ```bash
     omop_etl create_schema